PIK-ICoNe/AmbientForcing.jl/docs/src/NetworkDynamics_example.md

-This is an example from NetworkDynamics https://github.com/PIK-ICoN/NetworkDynamics.jl/blob/master/examples/kuramoto_plasticity.jl This only works with NetworkDynamics v0.5.0
-The AmbientForcing part starts at line 55
+This is an example from NetworkDynamics https://github.com/PIK-ICoN/NetworkDynamics.jl/blob/master/examples/kuramoto_plasticity.jl This only works with NetworkDynamics v0.5.0 or newer The AmbientForcing part starts at line 55

 ```@example NetworkDynamics_example